 The whole day will be spent outdoors.
 Appropriate clothing for the conditions is essential.
-This means a waterproof coat and wellies if rain is forecast or sun hat, covered shoulders and sun cream if the weather is hot.
+This means a waterproof coat and wellies if rain is forecast or sun hat and sun cream if the weather is hot.
 All adults and children need to bring plenty of food and water for the day.
-School staff should bring hand gel for their class.